 DJI Fly App

 DJI has developed a new app named DJI Fly specifically for the Mavic Mini.
-All you have to do is download the app (DJI Fly) and install it on your phone.
+All you have to do is download the app (DJI Fly) and install it on your smartphone.

 The Flying App comes preloaded with information as to the areas where you should and should not fly.
 This is going to help users who are not familiar with the more complicated software that tells you the restricted areas.